-Ms. Forsheit has advised on hundreds of information technology deals and transactions on behalf of both service providers and enterprise purchasers, including multilayered AdTech and cloud computing agreements.
+Ms. Forsheit has advised on hundreds of information technology deals and transactions on behalf of both service providers and enterprise purchasers, including multilayered ad tech and cloud computing agreements.
 She is routinely called upon to help clients respond to time-sensitive security events and has advised on hundreds of such incidents.
-She has worked with dozens of multinational clients on the compliance requirements of the EU General Data Protection Regulation, and is currently representing dozens more in preparing for, and addressing the policy implications of, the California Consumer Privacy Act, taking effect in January 2020.
+She is regarded as one of the country’s leading experts on the California Consumer Privacy Act and represents multinational clients and trade associations in preparing for and implementing its requirements and handling the day-to-day business implications.

-The Legal 500 praised her in the 2019 edition as “incredibly responsive” and “everything you could ask for in an outside counsel.”
+The Legal 500 ranks her as a leading lawyer, and she has been individually ranked by Chambers for several years.
 The Daily Journal named her as one of the top 20 Cyber attorneys in California in its inaugural 2018 list, and has twice included her in its list of "Top Women Lawyers."
-She was one of three finalists for the Los Angeles Business Journal’s Cybersecurity Lawyer of the Year recognition in 2017.

 Marcus Morissette is currently the Director of Privacy for eBay’s Global Marketplaces business.
 He is responsible for the development and implementation of privacy policies and controls for a global ecommerce business that includes such brands at eBay, StubHub, eBay Classifieds Group, eBay Commerce Network (Shopping.com, epinions.com), and several other marketplaces brands.